shilch/fastmerkle/README.md

 **AMD**: https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases
 **Intel**: https://software.intel.com/en-us/articles/opencl-drivers

+On my Windows VM, I found it pretty easy to use the AMD link.
 If you have installed make and cmake, you can just run `cmake . && make` in the root directory of this repository.
 You'll get a `fastmerkle` file.
 Alternatively, with gcc:

 **macOS**: `gcc main.c -framework OpenCL -o fastmerkle`
 **Linux** and **Windows**: `gcc main.c -lOpenCL -o fastmerkle`

+You might have to set include and library paths.